Bangladesh PM urges teen protesters to go home amid violence - AFP

 Hasina's warning came as protesters marched towards the scene of Saturday's clashes chanting "We want justice!"

-Police denied they fired rubber bullets or tear gas at the protesters Saturday.
+Police denied they fired rubber bullets or tear gas at the protesters.
 However hospital staff said dozens of people had been injured, some seriously, and injuries were consistent with rubber bullets.

 On Saturday, US ambassador Bernicat's vehicle was set upon by a mob.